effeffe/PYBlite_datalogger/README.md

 In principle, this datalogger can be used for any application.

 ## License notes
+Unless otherwise explicitly noted,
-Author: Filippo Falezza, ¢2020 released under GPLv3. \
+Author: Filippo Falezza, ¢2020 released under GPLv3.
 Contributor and co-writer: Eric Liu, with authorship rights, ¢ 2020
+All the files in the pyblite_v1.0 are property of MicroPython and the relative project.

 ## Notes
 The code has been written in less than a weekend, so please feel free to modify it accordingly to the GPL license :)